jadu/test-payment-cards/readme.md

 Visa Electron (UK only) | 4917300800000000
 Visa Purchasing         | 4484070000000000

+For test purposes only WorldPay has defined a set of test credit card numbers.
+These can only be used in the test environment.

+VISA 4111 1111 1111 1111 and 4444 3333 2222 1111
+AMEX 3434 343434 34343
+ECMC 5555 5555 5555 4444

+These card numbers should always be used in combination with an expiry date in the future and with cardholder name REFUSED, AUTHORISED, ERROR ,REFERRED or CAPTURED.

+Cardholder name REFUSED will simulate a refused payment situation whereas AUTHORISED will simulate an authorised payment situation.
+Cardholder name ERROR will simulate a payment that ended in error and REFERRED simulates a refused payment with refusal reason 'reffered'.
+And finally, CAPTURED as cardholder name will simulate a payment ending as in status CAPTURED.

 ## Further Resources

 This section has some other external resources you might want to check out.